geosolutions-it/MapStore2/docs/user-guide/configure-map.md

 ## Setting

-The *Setting section* allow the user to:
+The *Setting section* allows the user to:

 <img src="../img/configure-map/setting-conf.jpg" class="ms-docimage"/>

 * Enable/disable the **Zoom in/out** on the map

-* Change the position of the **Zoom in/out** choosing the options on the dropdown menu
+* Change the position of the **Zoom in/out** by choosing one of the options available in the dropdown menu

 <img src="../img/configure-map/position-zoom.jpg" class="ms-docimage"/>